Dubious14/MY-Sberbank-Housing-Market-Project/README.md

 # MY-Sberbank-Housing-Market-Project
 Welcome to the House Price Prediction repository!
 This project focuses on predicting housing prices in the Sberbank Russian Housing Market dataset.
-By applying rigorous data preprocessing, tailored feature engineering, and a two-model approach (separating Investment and Owner-Occupied properties), we achieve a strong predictive performance, culminating in an RMSLE of approximately 0.333 on the private leaderboard.
+By applying rigorous data preprocessing, tailored feature engineering, and a two-model approach (separating Investment and Owner-Occupied properties), I achieve a strong predictive performance, culminating in an RMSLE of approximately 0.333 on the private leaderboard.

 Overview:
 Data Preprocessing & Feature Engineering